anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * LDevID(RegAgt): own operational key pair.

-* LDevID(reg) certificate: certificate of the domain registrar.
+* Registrar EE certificate: certificate of the domain registrar.

 * Serial-number(s): product-serial-number(s) of pledge(s) to be bootstrapped.